charlieschwabacher/gestalt/docs/getting-started.md

 });
 ```

-To sign out, we just set the session ID to null and return.
+To sign out, we don't need any input, and will just set the session ID to null
+in `mutateAndGetPayload`.

 ```javascript
 export default types => ({